-As detailed in Agile’s SCRUM manifesto, the product owner’s role is to focus on value, gathering feedback, making decisions, and ensuring the voice of the customer is heard as strategy leads into delivery.
+As detailed in the SCRUM guide, the product owner’s role is to focus on value, gathering feedback, making decisions, and ensuring the voice of the customer is heard as strategy leads into delivery.

 As the bridge between strategic and delivery teams (and between stakeholders with varying levels of support for a project), a product owner is responsible for delivering digital products against defined business goals, and they’re crucial for helping you manage your brand effectively across a growing array of new channels.